npm/npm/doc/config.md

 Show all the config settings.

-**FIXME**: Prints to stderr, but should really be stdout, since the log is what you're after.

 ### delete

     npm config delete key

-Deletes the key from the configuration file.
+Deletes the key from all configuration files.

 ## Config Settings